gcongiu/Mercury/README.md

 Running Applications
 --------------------
-The AdviceManager & I/O libs will search for the configuration file looking in the environmental variable "MERCURY_CONFIG", thus make sure you have exported it by typing:
+The AdviceManager and the I/O libs will search for the Json configuration file looking in the environmental variable "MERCURY_CONFIG", thus make sure you have exported it by typing:

      "export MERCURY_CONFIG=path_to_config_file"